ITRS-Group/cordial/tools/geneos/docs/geneos_package_install.md

 Finally, if you just want to download releases and not install them - so you can put them on a shred drive for example - then you can use the `--download`/`-D` option.
 This will download the selected releases to the current directory, or if you give a directory on the command line then to that directory.
 Note that this option makes no sense with a number of other command line options and will error if those are given, e.g. `--local/-L` and so on.

+To use a proxy, when direct connectivity from your server may not be available, set the appropriate environment variables as detailed in the Go documentation: <https://pkg.go.dev/net/http#ProxyFromEnvironment>.
+The values of these variables are the same as for the industry-standard examples you will find on the web.

 ```text
 geneos package install [flags] [TYPE] [FILE|URL...]
 ```